Educ103 Introduction to Education 3 hours

 Educ200 Introduction to Early Childhood Education 3 hours

-Provides an overview of early childhood education history and philosophy, variations in child development and developmentally appropriate teaching practices for young children.
+Provides students with the beginning foundation for meeting the National Standards for Early Childhood Educators through an overview of early childhood education history and philosophy, variations in child development and high quality practices for teaching young children.
 Includes study of specific curriculum areas and assessment techniques.
 Students observe and participate in the college laboratory preschool one session a week.

 Educ201 Teaching/Learning Strategies in ECE 3 hours